roylandpepano/job-test/README.md

-# Laravel Secure Login & User Dashboard (Practical Coding Test)
+# Job Test: Laravel Secure Login & User Dashboard (Practical Coding Test)

 ## Overview

-This project is a secure PHP-based Login and Registration System built with Laravel 10, featuring a user dashboard with full CRUD (Create, Read, Update, Delete) functionality.
+This project is a secure PHP-based Login and Registration System built with Laravel 12 featuring a user dashboard with full CRUD (Create, Read, Update, Delete) functionality.
 It demonstrates modern best practices, including:

 -   User authentication with sessions
 -   Secure database interaction using both Eloquent ORM and raw PDO with prepared statements